BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_3d.rst

 ===============

-In this short demo we will show you how to simulate a phase field model described by Travasso et al. in 2011 :cite:`Travasso2011a` using FEniCS and mocafe in 3D.
+In this short demo we will show you how to simulate a phase field model described by Travasso et al. in 2011 :cite:`Travasso2011a` using FEniCS and Mocafe in 3D.
 You'll notice that the script is just the same of the 2D
 demo: you just need to change the spatial domain!

-How to run this example on mocafe
+How to run this example on Mocafe
 ---------------------------------
-Make sure you have FEniCS and mocafe and download the source script of this page (see above for the link).
+Make sure you have FEniCS and Mocafe and download the source script of this page (see above for the link).

 Then, download the parameters file for the simulation from :download:`this link<./demo_in/angiogenesis_3d/parameters.ods>` and place it inside the folder